Bound on entanglement in neural quantum states

 The key idea of our bound is that the amplitudes of a feed-forward NQS with $k$ nonlinearities only depends on at most $k+1$ ``collective variables", or affine combinations of the underlying degrees of freedom, rather than on all $n$ of them.
 Under a further analyticity assumption, which we argue is mild, this dependence can be approximated by sufficiently low-degree polynomials, which leads to the bound.
 In summary, the number of elementary nonlinear operations $k$ in the NQS architecture acts as a bottleneck for its entanglement.

 Beyond the main theorem, our method can be applied to a broad class of NQS to derive entanglement bounds, and should find further use.
 For example, in multilayer perceptrons with polynomial nonlinearities, we show that achieving volume law entanglement requires either large width or depth.
-We emphasize that though our main result is an upper bound, the bound is also saturated: for a variety of cases with $k\sim O(1)$ we find $\log n$ entanglement scaling.
-This surpasses the area law entanglement capacity of MPS, underscoring the remarkable expressive power of NQS even with very few nonlinearities.
+We emphasize that though our main result is an upper bound, the bound is also saturated quite generally: for a variety of cases with $k\sim O(1)$ we find $\log n$ entanglement scaling.
+This surpasses the area law entanglement capacity of MPS in 1D, underscoring the remarkable expressive power of NQS even with very few nonlinearities.

 \paragraph*{Setup.} We consider a pure quantum state of $n$ discrete degrees of freedom $\vec s = (s_1,\ldots, s_n)$, which we refer to as spins but could also be fermion occupation numbers.
 The state is fully specified by the wavefunction amplitudes $\braket{\vec s}{\Psi} = \Psi(\vec s)$.
-We assume $\Psi(\vec s)$ is given by a feed-forward neural network~\footnote{We assume a feed-forward neural network to mean the computational graph is acyclic, which may omit certain architectures such as recurrent neural networks, but includes multilayer perceptrons, convolutional neural networks, transformers, autoencoders, and others.} and first establish some structural properties of $\Psi(\vec s)$.
+We assume $\Psi(\vec s)$ is given by a feed-forward neural network~\footnote{We assume a feed-forward neural network to mean the computational graph is directed and acyclic.
+Most architecture (e.g. multilayer perceptrons, convolutional neural networks, transformers) are included in this definition.
+Recurrent neural networks are not included in general; however, when evaluated for a finite horizon $T$ they can be unrolled into a DAG.
+Our entanglement bound then applies to the unrolled DAG with $k$ replaced by the effective number of scalar nonlinearities $k_{\rm eff}$.} and first establish some structural properties of $\Psi(\vec s)$.

+The computation of $\Psi(\vec s)$ can generally~\cite{sharir2022neural} be described by a directed acyclic graph $(V,E)$ which maps inputs $s_1,\ldots, s_n$ to the output $\Psi(\vec s)$.
+By acyclic we mean there are no directed cycles in the graph.
+We illustrate an example of such a graph in Fig.~\ref{fig:dag_nqs}.
+The values of the nodes $v\in V$ are defined recursively by